-It is hard to differentiate between a stroke or TIA based merely on its symptoms.
-Up to half of the people whose symptoms appear to go away would in fact suffer a stroke, causing brain damage.
+It is hard to differentiate between a stroke or TIA solely based merely on its symptoms.
+Up to half of the people whose symptoms appear to go away would, in fact, suffer a stroke, causing brain damage.

 Many factors can increase your risk of a stroke.
 Some factors can also increase your chances of having a heart attack.
 Potentially treatable stroke risk factors include: